Dr. Quinn, Medicine Woman: Dr. Quinn, Medicine Woman: The Movie

 The cancellation of Dr. Quinn caused a massive fan uproar, the likes of which had not been seen since Star Trek in the 1960s.
 CBS decided that instead of producing another season, as the cost involved was deemed too high, it would instead produce a TV movie.
 In May 1999, one year after its cancellation, CBS aired Dr. Quinn: Revolutions, a television movie special, set in 1877.
 However, the actual date should have been 1875, two years following the final episode, which would have been in 1873.

-In this TV movie, Katie Sully, now age 4, is kidnapped, and Dr. Mike and Sully, with help from some townsfolk, embark on a desperate search for their missing daughter in Mexico.
+In this TV movie, Katie Sully, now age 4, is kidnapped.
+Dr. Mike and Sully, with help from some townsfolk, embark on a desperate search for their missing daughter in Mexico.
 Fans were delighted that a special movie was being produced, but they were not altogether impressed with its overall concept.
 The movie was very different in tone from the rest of the series, incorporating more guns and violence in an effort to please the twenty-something male audience demographics.
-Furthermore, both Jessica Bowman and Chad Allen declined appearances in that episode, due to its content, and William Olvis' entire score was scrapped in favor of more cost-effective music that was completely unlike that of the original series.
+Both Jessica Bowman and Chad Allen declined appearances in that episode, due to its content.
+William Olvis' entire score was scrapped in favor of more cost-effective music that was completely unlike that of the original series.

 Fans were shocked to find a Dr. Quinn episode that did not include the main title sequence or theme.
-Moreover, the script, acting, and interpretations of the original characters came across as unfamiliar and very unlike their portrayals in the series.
+The script, acting, and interpretations of the original characters came across as unfamiliar and very unlike their portrayals in the series.
 Beth Sullivan was furious with CBS's control over the whole project.
 It was critically panned and failed in the ratings.
 Following this backlash from having excessive creative say over the film, CBS profoundly softened its involvement with the next attempt to produce a TV movie.